Our story

 Raise The Cycle is a direct result of this exploration and focuses on the urgent need for an earlier and broader menstrual cycle education for our young people.
 Who better to provide this education than the adults in their lives.

-If you are reading this it is likely that you are interested in finding ways to support either a particular young person, or group, as they approach the start of their menstrual journey.
+If you are here, it is likely that you are interested in finding ways to support a particular young person, or group, as they approach the start of their menstrual journey.
 Menarche is an undervalued and underexplored milestone, one that shapes our understanding of ourselves and our place in the world.
 A positive experience can help to develop self-esteem and improve body literacy, which directly impacts long-term health outcomes.
 A negative experience can introduce us to shame, self objectification and disembodiment.
 These themes have the potential to show up again and again across a lifetime.

 In many ways Raise The Cycle began when I was 12 and deeply unhappy about having my first period.
 Despite being well supported, there was something about the whole experience that felt wrong.
 I recall feeling that the moment should have been beautiful but instead I felt encumbered, uncomfortable and miserable.
 It took several decades for that to shift.